 The Federal Communications Commission (FCC) also has plans to help expand access.
 The FCC has long been a critical driver for communication reform in rural areas, with the Universal Service Fund (USF) at the heart of those activities.
 Now, the FCC wants to expand the objectives of the USF to include broadband as part of the focus.
 The FCC wants to offset the costs of setting up cable and infrastructure for ISPs with the new Connect America Fund.

 If you run a nonprofit, work as a school administrator, oversee a library or engage with rural Internet as a consumer, the options can feel bleak, but there are things you can do.
 This advice also applies to freelancers and small businesses in these areas.
 First, for the sake of your organization, it’s critical to find out what’s available.

 Provided you can hook up a landline, you can almost certainly get Internet over a digital subscriber line (DSL).
 Satellite may be faster, but that can vary from property to property based on trees and other obstructions.
 Expect to spend time investigating and trying out available options before you hone in on what works.

 Once you’ve found an ISP, even if it’s not broadband, you need to take all possible steps to boost your speed.
 That can mean hard-wiring devices to your modem rather than using wifi, positioning the modem in an advantageous spot, or placing your satellite in the most optimal spot.

 On top of that, consider getting involved.
 Find out about programs and grants that can help bring broadband access to your area.
 Advocate for those programs to take place in your area.

 If you’re thinking about relocating to a rural area or if you’re currently dealing with the challenges of rural Internet, Acapella Technologies can help.
-We serve residents throughout the New England area and beyond.
-Call (603) 647-1784 or contact us at email@example.com for more information today.
+We serve residents throughout the area and beyond.
+Call (603) 647-1784 or contact us at firstname.lastname@example.org for more information today.